-When the engine is working hard, for instance during sustained high-speed motorway cruising in summer or when climbing mountain passes, the oil level should preferably be kept within area w Fig. 168 (A).
+When the engine is working hard, for instance during sustained high-speed motorway cruising in summer or when climbing mountain passes, the oil level should preferably be kept within area w Fig. 107 (A).

-Topping up engine oil
+Changing the engine oil

 The engine oil must be changed regularly according to the specifications of the Maintenance Programme.